Installation Instructions

 composer require workerman/workerman

-Some composer proxy mirrors are incomplete.
+Some Composer proxy mirrors are incomplete.
 Use the command composer config -g --unset repos.packagist to remove the proxy.

 Windows Users (Must Read)

-Linux System Environment Detection
+Linux System Environment Check

 curl -Ss https://www.workerman.net/check | php

-(Note: The detection script does not check the event extension.
-If the business concurrent connection number is greater than 1024, it is necessary to install the event extension and optimize the Linux kernel.
-The installation method for the extension is as described below.)
+(Note: The check script does not test for the event extension.
+If your business concurrent connection count exceeds 1024, you must install the event extension and optimize the Linux kernel.
+For installation methods, please refer to the description below.)

-Installing Missing Extensions in Existing PHP Environments
+Install Missing Extensions in Existing PHP Environment

-Installing the pcntl and posix Extensions:
+Installing pcntl and posix extensions:

-Installing the event Extension:
+Installing the event extension:

-In order to support a larger number of concurrent connections, it is necessary to install the event extension and optimize the Linux kernel.
+To support a larger number of concurrent connections, it is necessary to install the event extension and optimize the Linux kernel.
 The installation method is as follows:

 yum install libevent-devel -y